USS Van Valkenburgh: 1950–1954

 Then, after a week's upkeep at Subic Bay, from 10 to 17 October, Van Valkenburgh headed for the United States.
-She completed a circumnavigation of the globe, sailing via Singapore, Federated Malay States; Colombo, Ceylon and Ras Tanura, Aden; the Suez Canal—transiting that waterway on 14 November; Naples and Genoa, Italy; Cannes, France; and Gibraltar; reaching Norfolk, Virginia, on 12 December.
+She completed a circumnavigation of the globe, sailing via Singapore, Federated Malay States; Colombo, Ceylon; Ras Tanura, Aden; the Suez Canal—transiting that waterway on 14 November; Naples and Genoa, Italy; Cannes, France; and Gibraltar; reaching Norfolk, Virginia, on 12 December.

 After remaining at Norfolk through the Christmas and New Year's holidays, Van Valkenburgh operated in the Vieques, Puerto Rico, area in March 1953.
 She then returned to Norfolk, where she was placed in reserve, but still in commission, in August 1953.
 Taken to Philadelphia, Pennsylvania, later that same month, Van Valkenburgh remained in reserve at that port until she was decommissioned on 26 February 1954.

 TCG İzmir (D 341)

-Transferred on loan to the Government of Turkey on 28 February 1967, Van Valkenburgh became TCG İzmir (D 341) and operated with the Turkish Navy into the early 1970s.
-Struck from the U.S. Navy List on 1 February 1973, the destroyer was returned to the United States on 15 February but was simultaneously sold to Turkey.
+Transferred on loan to the government of Turkey on 28 February 1967, Van Valkenburgh became TCG İzmir (D 341) and operated with the Turkish Navy into the early 1970s.
+Struck from the U.S. Navy List on 1 February 1973, the destroyer was returned to the United States on 15 February, but was simultaneously sold to Turkey.

 İzmir was stricken and broken up for scrap in 1987.

 Awards

-Van Valkenburgh won the Navy Unit Commendation for her service off Okinawa, was awarded three battle stars for her World War II duty and received one for Korean War operations.
+Van Valkenburgh won the Navy Unit Commendation for her service off Okinawa, was awarded three battle stars for her World War II duty, and received one for Korean War operations.